ppy/osu-wiki/wiki/FAQ/en.md

 ---

 ## Scoring

-_Detailed explanation of scoring can be found at the game style's own respective page or [the "Score" page][Score wikilink]._
+_Detailed explanation of scoring can be found at the game style's own respective page or [the Score page][Score wikilink]._

+_Detailed explanation of accuracy calculation can be found at the game style's own respective page or [the Accuracy page][Accuracy wikilink]._

 ### Grades
 #### ![osu! icon][osu! icon link] osu!